klust/LUMI-BE-training-materials/docs/intro-202310xx/08_Binding.md

 **Running GPUs in a different control group per task has consequences for the way inter-GPU communication within a node can be organised so the above examples are important.
 It is essential to run MPI applications with optimal efficiency.**

+## Task distribution with Slurm

+## Task CPU binding with Slurm

+## Task GPU binding with Slurm

+Not recommended

+## MPI rank redistribution with Cray MPICH

+## Refining core binding in OpenMP applications

+## GPU binding with ROCR_VISIBLE_DEVICES

+-   Non-optimal example on standard-g

+-   Examples on small-g )non-optimal by definition)

+## Combining Slurm task binding with ROCR_VISIBLE_DEVICES

+Or: How to get an optmial mapping on the GPU nodes?